ldidry/lufi/README.md

 There is a demonstration site, available at <https://demo.lufi.io>, with strong limitations on time and file size.

-To really use Lufi, you can go to <https://framadrop.org>, provided by the [Framasoft](http://framasoft.org)
+To really use Lufi, you can go to <https://framadrop.org>, provided by the [Framasoft association](http://framasoft.org) (you can help them to keep providing free services at <https://soutenir.framasoft.org>).

 ## Logo